-Buy-side RWI policies are overwhelmingly used more than sell-side RWI policies, among other reasons, because contingencies known by the insured party are typically excluded from coverage under RWI policies (see 'Exclusions', below).
+Buy-side RWI policies are overwhelmingly used more than sell-side RWI policies because, among other reasons, contingencies known by the insured party are typically excluded from coverage under RWI policies (see 'Exclusions', below).
 Considering that the buyer is less likely to be aware of contingencies of the target business than the seller, buy-side RWI policies are expected to entail a more narrow range of excluded contingencies due to knowledge of the insured party.
-Also, as mentioned above, sell-side RWI policies are moot in no recourse deals.
-Not surprisingly, according to a recent market survey by the American Bar Association on private-target US M&A deals (the ABA 2021 Survey), 95 per cent of the transactions in which RWI was used from 2018 to the first quarter of 2021 included a buy-side RWI policy.
+Not surprisingly, over 97 per cent of the transactions in which RWI is used involve a buy-side RWI policy.